 The restaurant is spacious and not too busy since we were there before noon.

 The bean sprout came out first as usual.
 They were blanched as we could see steam coming out from the plate.

 Arkensen always get the special beef noodle soup, large for $7.50.
 The Pho Queen Special comes with rare beef, well done flank, tendon,tripe and beef meatballs.
-More on following page.
-Click here to continue reading
+Continue reading